 What about some bottom up effort?
 Are the students doing all they can?
 It seems to me that going to class is a bare minimum for success.
 Why not get to know the professor, including their teaching style and pace?
 Why not meet other students in the class?
 Why not develop a self-support structure?
 Why not stay involved?
 Is each class spent away also a step away from class?

 I was getting desperate, and being a bit of a coder and technologist, wondered if rigorous attendance could somehow be taken using technology.
 It would have to be fast and efficient.
 Scanning barcodes on IDs (which I’ve tried) takes too long.
 What about facial recognition in the classroom?
 No, privacy.
 RFID tags?
-No, too easy to forget or share.
-Bluetooth?
-Range issues.
-"Clickers" get as close as one might get, but sharing is a problem and an amusing hack is out there.
-Also, I do not want to impart the additional cost or contribute to e-waste for such a specialized device (my college-aged son has two ‘clickers’ sitting in his dresser drawer).
+Too easy to forget or share.
+"Clickers" get as close as one might go, but sharing them is a problem.
+Also, I do not want to impart the additional cost to the students, or contribute to e-waste for such a specialized device (my college-aged son has two ‘clickers’ sitting in his dresser drawer).
 Clickers are now morphing into apps, which may handle attendance, but I was not interested in their intended use of in-class feedback.
 I just need attendance.
-Also, I am not looking to crucify anyone for not coming to class, but wanted something that would at least raise the relative importance of class attendance in their overall scheduling decisions.
 So a couple of summers ago, I came up with a plan.